- New CR-V Hybrid

 It gets a 9 on our safety scale thanks to both.

 Federal testers gave the CR-V a five-star overall score, including five stars in front- and side-crash safety.
-The IIHS called the CR-V a Top Safety Pick last year thanks to top “Good” scores in all its crash tests, and a “Superior” score for its front-crash prevention.
+The IIHS called the CR-V a Top Safety Pick thanks to top “Good” scores in all its crash tests, and a “Superior” score for its front-crash prevention.
+The TSP award applies to the LED reflectors standard on top Touring trim.
 In its newest test, the IIHS also rated the CR-V’s ability to prevent a forward crash with a pedestrian as “Superior.”
 The system is standard on all models for 2020.
 Blind-spot monitors are equipped on EX trims and higher.

 The CR-V’s headlights only rank as “Acceptable” in Touring trims, or “Marginal” everywhere else, which is not as good as some of its competitors.